xparq/PNotesz/README.txt

 	* lang	[OPTIONAL]
 	* fonts

-    dirs with the stuff found the binary release.
+    dirs with the stuff found in the binary release.

 RUN
 ===

-Just run the .exe, but preferably put a shortcut under Programs/Startup (as usual).
+Just run the .exe, but preferably put a shortcut under Programs/Startup (as an installer would normally do).